scfurl/henipipe/README.md

 2. Computing cluster with PBS or SLURM
 3. Modules installed for python, bowtie2, samtools, bedtools, R
 4. MACS2 is required for MACS2 function
+5. htslib (containing the tabix executable) is required for AUC function

 ## Installation